Bob sells dish ware online. He sells on Amazon and his own website. His sales are over $250,000 and he feels that things are going great.

 And when he starts, it doesn’t look pretty…

-Why do Most Internet Sellers Miss out on Real Profits?
+Why do Most Amazon Sellers Miss out on Real Profits?

 It’s because there are two different types of profits…